 Does your Council have a signage bylaw or do you need to check the district plan?

 Check to see if your Council has a signage bylaw.
 If your Council does not have a signage bylaw check the district plan to see if there are any requirements around signage or advertising.
 To find the website of your Local Council, please click here.

-Make a complaint if you feel there is a breach of a bylaw
+Make a complaint if you feel there is a breach of a bylaw or district plan

 Take a photo of the possible non-compliant signage

-If your Council does not have a signage bylaw
+If your council does not have a signage bylaw

-In your objection letter, it is often useful to quote relevant Signage Bylaw(s).
-Check out if the signage bylaw in your local council also include restrictions on external signage or advertising.
+In your objection letter, it may be useful to quote local bylaw(s) or the district plan.
+Check if there in your area applying to external signage or advertising.

 Please visit the section on Alcohol Licensing to learn more about objecting to a liquor licence application.